 In the first decade, the EPD consisted of two constables, a bicycle, and two whistles.
 Like modern day, an increase in change and growth meant an increase in crime and the need for policing.
 Throughout the second decade, from 1902 - 1912, the EPD expanded to Chief Constable, Inspector, two Captains, five Detectives, six Sergeants, and 52 Constables.

-In 1911, Alex Decoteau became the first full-blooded aboriginal to be hired by a police department in Canada when Edmonton hired him.
+In 1911, EPD hired Alex Decoteau, who became the first Aboriginal to be hired by a police department in Canada.
 He went on to become a household name after becoming an Olympic runner.
+You can learn more about Alex Decoteau in our Legacy of Heroes comic book.

 Around Edmonton, the smaller districts were growing.
 The two cities of Edmonton and Strathcona amalgamated on February 01, 1912.
 The district of Beverly was formed in 1913 and stayed independent until it became a part of Edmonton in 1961.
 In 1917, community-based policing was introduced to Edmonton in the Calder area.